Why Electronic Health Records are Better than Paper Records?

 • Expedite clinical encounters with multiple reusable templates to configure.

-• Flexible charting options help office staff to incline older records with digital data faster.
+• Flexible charting options help office staff to retrieve older records faster with digital data.

 Staffing in the New Economy